Scroll Down To Order

 Let's Go beat the others 🙃

 The reigning World Cup champion is Argentina.
 The last World Cup was seen by four billion people.
 World news, I always find it fascinating to listen to BBC discuss the uniqueness of this World Cup.
-AI says a lot of people attended that last World Cup: 3,404,252 spectators saw the games in person, and, approximately 1.5 billion watched the 2022 FIFA Final.
-On the web AI shows that 1.1 billion saw the 2002 World Cup on TV, when the U.S. last time advanced to the World Cup Quarterfinals.
-[The world population was 6 bill in 2002 and in 2022 the pop was 8 billion, let us see what jump in stats will pop up for the Final in 2026.
-But, for your added information, the # of people who saw the World Cup of 1994, the last time the USA hosted the World Cup, had a phenomenal 3.5 million spectators—the all-time attendance of all the FIFA World Cups in history, when tickets ranged between $74-$125, adjusted for inflation.
-However, as of June 5, 2026 with ticket prices commanding exorbitant prices thanks to a greedy FIFA, it is doubtful that record will be broken, unless a miracle is performed and the prices come down to normal.]
+AI says a lot of people attended the last World Cup: 3,404,252 spectators saw the games in person, and, approximately 1.5 billion watched the 2022 FIFA Final.
+On the web AI shows that a 1.1 billion saw the 2002 World Cup on TV, when the U.S. last time advanced to the World Cup Quarterfinals.
+[The world population was 6 bill in 2002 and in 2022 the pop. was 8 billion, let us see what jump in stats will pop up for the Final in 2026.
+But, for your added information, the # of people who saw the World Cup of 1994, the last time the USA hosted the World Cup, had a phenomenal 3.5 million spectators—the all-time attendance of all the FIFA World Cups in history that hosted 64 matches, when tickets ranged between $74-$125, adjusted for inflation.
+However, as of June 5, 2026 with ticket prices commanding exorbitant prices thanks to a greedy FIFA, it is doubtful that record will be broken, unless a miracle is performed and the prices come down to normal.
+I stand corrected.
+Latest Ratings: 33.5 million. ]

 Can it be said the team of ’26 be the team that surpasses the golden soccer team of 2002?